walder/Skynet-IADS/README.md

 ```

 #### Add a SAM site manually
-You can manually ad a SAM site, must be a valid group name:
+You can manually add a SAM site, must be a valid group name:
 ```lua
 redIADS:addSAMSite('SA-6 Group2')
 ```